FAQ

 How does Pod billing work?

-Every pod has an hourly cost based on GPU type.
-Your RunPod credits are charged for the pod every minute as long as the pod is running.
-If you ever run out of credits, your pods will be automatically stopped, and you will get an email notification.
-Eventually, pods will be terminated if you don't refill your credit.
+Every Pod has an hourly cost based on GPU type.
+Your RunPod credits are charged for the Pod every minute as long as the Pod is running.
+If you ever run out of credits, your Pods will be automatically stopped, and you will get an email notification.
+Eventually, Pods will be terminated if you don't refill your credit.
+We pre-emptively stop all of your Pods if you get down to 10 minutes of remaining run time.
+This gives your account enough balance to keep your data volumes around in the case you need access to your data.
+Please plan accordingly.

 How does storage billing work?

-We currently charge $0.10/GB/month for all storage on running pods and $0.20/GB/month for volume storage on stopped pods.
+We currently charge $0.10 GB per month for all storage on running Pods and $0.20 GB per month for volume storage on stopped Pods.
 Storage is tied to compute servers, and we want to ensure active users have enough space to run their workloads.
 Storage is charged per minute, and we never charge users if the host machine is down or unavailable from the public internet.

 Security